Out-of-Time Ordered Correlators in Kicked Coupled Tops: Information Scrambling in Mixed Phase Space and the Role of Conserved Quantities: Information scrambling in the KCT model

 Unlike smaller subspaces ($|F_z|\gg 0$), at sufficiently strong coupling $(\alpha\gtrsim 6)$, the subspaces close to $F_z=0$ are predominantly chaotic.
 Here, we numerically study the OTOC for a pair of operators acting exclusively on the largest invariant subspace ($F_z=0$) of the KCT model.
-The corresponding Floquet evolution, in the $F_z=0$, can be written as follows:
+The corresponding Floquet evolution in this subspace can be written as follows:

 Here, the indices $m_1$ and $m_2$ run from $-J$ to $J$, implying that the unitary acts on $(2J+1)$-dimensional Hilbert space.